 Death is universal and all-powerful, a great levellér.
 Life is momentary and all must die one day.
 There is no elixir which can retard death and keep man immortal.
 Even God, it takes birth in this world is sure to die.
 Rich and poor, learned and stupid, city-bred and country-bred will die one day.
 History which sings the glory of pharaohs, barons, monarchs, invaders, intellectuals, veteran literateurs, brave warriors all have died out.
 Death is certain and unavoidable.
 But the heroes meet their heroic end only once.
 They display their bravery, valour, grandeur, endanger life for the nation and die a heroic death.
 They, in fact, conquer death and history keeps them immortal forever.
 Gandhi is dead, but we worship him today and will be worshipping forever.
 On the contrary, the cowards die a thousand times before their death.
 They lack both physical and moral courage and hide under the veil of their wives.
 Such a life is hellish, worth dying before actual death touches their hair.

 Heroism is a positive virtue which can come to a person as God’s gift.
-At times circumstance, chance, and envirnoment
+At times circumstance, chance, and environment

 Cowards die many times :

-Cowardice is the worst qualification of a man which shows man’s effiminate nature makes him ridiculed amidest family and friends.
-To live a life of dishonour is worth better than going to front, challenging the danger and dying a heroic death.
-The heroes are woshipped, but cowards are jeered.
-A coward never enjoys life, because he always apprehends danger from the surroundirng and loses mental peace.
-He lacks voice to protest and fails to endure, in consequence he dies at every moment in the four corners of the house.
+Cowardice is the worst qualification of a man which shows man’s effeminate nature makes him ridiculed amidst family and friends.
+To live a life of dishonor is worth better than going to front, challenging the danger and dying a heroic death.
+The heroes are worshipped, but cowards are jeered.
+A coward never enjoys life, because he always apprehends danger from the surrounding and loses mental peace.
+He lacks a voice to protest and fails to endure, in consequence, he dies at every moment in the four corners of the house.
 Such people should correct themselves.